AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 ### The solution
-- Use Azure Web Apps on Linux (this will be used to deploy a custom Docker image)
+- Use Azure Web Apps on Linux (this will be used to deploy a custom Docker image).
-- Create a a Docker image:
+- Create a Docker image:
   - Start Tomcat on port 8080.
-  - Tomcat can now unzip your WAR file since each container has its very own WAR file (no locking) .
+  - Tomcat can now unzip your WAR file since each container has its very own WAR file (no locking).
-  - Inside your Docker image:  Warm up Tomcat on port 8080 by hitting your site within the container
+  - Inside your Docker image:  Warm up Tomcat on port 8080 by hitting your site within the container.
   - Inside your Docker image: Start Apache on port 80 when Tomcat is ready.
-Apache is acting as a reverse proxy to Tomcat (some people do not like Tomcat exposed directly anyway for security reasons).
+Apache is acting as a reverse proxy to Tomcat.
 - Azure sees port 80 is ready to go, so Azure adds this instance to the Wep App load balancer.

 ### About my Docker Image Labels
 I created 1 Docker image and Labeled it 3 different ways https://hub.docker.com/r/adampaternostro/apachetomcatazure/tags/
 1. latest: This is the code you would use in production.
 You need to test and configure this for your needs.
-2. good: This simulates a web app that takes 3 minutes to start, but I do not start Apache until after the 3 minutes.
-This means we shoud not get any 502 errors.
+2. good: This simulates a web app that takes 3 minutes to warm up, but does not start Apache until Tomcat is ready.
 3. bad: This simulates the problem I am trying to solve.
-Tomcat not ready for action, but added to the load balancer.
+Tomcat not ready for action, but starts receiving traffic.

 ### To build the Docker image